HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Fission reaction and fission products

-• Radioactive affiliations :
+• Radioactive decay chains:

-• Radioactive families :
+• Radioactive families:

-• The special role of radon
+• Special role of radon

 • Applications in geochemical dating methods

-• Inventory of radioactive phenomena :
+• Inventory of radioactive phenomena:

-• Man-made radioactive phenomena
+• Artificial radioactive phenomena

 • Induced phenomena